knpuniversity/symfony-best-practices/knpu/annotations.rst

 ==============================================================

 It's already common to see annotations used for Doctrine entities and validation.
-But honestly, most project still under-use them.
+But honestly, most projects still under-use them.
 And that's a shame, because we can build things faster and with clearer code if we use them.

 Setting up the Project